Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Related works

 \subsection{Density-based Clustering}

-Density-based Clustering is a nonparametric approach where clusters are considered as high density regions of $P(x)$.
+In \citep{kriegel2011density} Density-based Clustering defined as a non-parametric approach where clusters are considered as high density regions of density function.
 The steps of density-based clustering is to find the core point\citep{braune2015density}, and then divide the nodes in the adjacent area into a cluster and assign the border point to the cluster where its adjacent core point is located.
 Finally, remove noise points. \citep{kriegel2011density} Imagine the density-based clusters as the set of points resulting from "cutting" the probability density function of the data at some density level.